-The best time for an African safari is when the animals are easy to find and in dense numbers.
-Deciding when to go on safari depends on what country you would like to visit and when you are able to plan your trip.
-Seasons differ in East and Southern Africa so you can really plan a great safari for almost every month of the year, if you are flexible about where you want to go to.
+The best time for an African safari is typically from July through October, when the animals are easy to find and in substantial numbers.
+Deciding when to go on safari depends on what country you would like to visit and when you can plan your trip.
+Seasons differ in East and Southern Africa so you can plan an excellent safari for almost every month of the year if you are flexible about where you want to go to.

-The best time to go on safari in Kenya and experience a huge density and diversity of wildlife is when the annual migration of millions of wildebeest, zebra, and gnu descend on the Mara plains with predators close behind.
+The best time to go on safari in Kenya and experience a vast density and diversity of wildlife is when the annual migration of millions of wildebeest, zebra, and gnu descend on the Mara plains with predators close behind.
 The best time to see this wildlife spectacle is from July to October.
-Other parks in Kenya are also excellent and the best time to visit these would be during the dry seasons -- January through March and July through October.
+Other parks in Kenya are also excellent and the best time to visit these would be during the dry seasons—January through March and July through October.

-With the scarcity of water during the dry seasons, the animals tend to gather in more concentrated numbers around permanent water holes, rivers, and lakes, so they are easier to find.
-The vegetation is also less lush which simply means that viewing animals from a distance is easier.
+With the scarcity of water during the dry seasons, the animals tend to gather in more concentrated numbers around permanent waterholes, rivers, and lakes, so they are easier to find.
+The vegetation is also less lush which means that viewing animals from a distance is easier.

 June to November is Tanzania's dry season and is the best time to visit all the parks (and you can always hop over to Kenya's Masai Mara to witness the Great Migration during this time).
 Tanzania's Southern Parks are perfect to visit during this time since the animals tend to congregate around permanent water and it isn't so hot and humid.